The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 By the end of Part 1, you'll come to understand why 5 minutes on, say, YouTube, always leads to an all-out binge.

-You'll understand why this pattern repeats nearly every day; why you always wait until the last possible minute to get critical tasks done—to say nothing about the creative projects, business ideas, or lifestyle goals that would lead to an awesome life.
+You'll understand why this pattern repeats nearly every day; why you always wait until the last possible minute to get critical tasks done—to say nothing of the creative projects, business ideas, or lifestyle habits that would lead to an awesome life.

 And it's not what you think.